Eterbase Coin (XBASE) Price Hits $0.0031 on Major Exchanges

-Eterbase Coin (CURRENCY:XBASE) traded down 6.4% against the US dollar during the one day period ending at 12:00 PM Eastern on August 28th.
-Over the last week, Eterbase Coin has traded 4.9% lower against the US dollar.
-One Eterbase Coin coin can currently be bought for approximately $0.0031 or 0.00000026 BTC on exchanges.
-Eterbase Coin has a total market capitalization of $3.10 million and $44,732.00 worth of Eterbase Coin was traded on exchanges in the last day.
+Eterbase Coin (CURRENCY:XBASE) traded down 6.4% against the dollar during the one day period ending at 20:00 PM Eastern on August 31st.
+One Eterbase Coin coin can currently be purchased for $0.0031 or 0.00000026 BTC on major exchanges.
+In the last week, Eterbase Coin has traded 4.9% lower against the dollar.
+Eterbase Coin has a market capitalization of $3.10 million and approximately $44,732.00 worth of Eterbase Coin was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.